 Method of assessment

-The course will be based on additional materials which will be made available throughout the course.
+The module will be based on additional materials which will be made available throughout the course.

 Core Swahili References

 - Mohamed S. Mohamed, (1976), Nyota ya Rehema, Nairobi: Oxford University Press

 - Kezilahabi, E., Kichwamaji, (1974), Nairobi: Vide-Muwa

 - Kareithi, PM., (1969), Kaburi bila mslaba, Nairobi: Phoenix Publishers.

 - Mtobwa, Ben, (1998), Dar es Salaam Usiku, Dar es Salaam, Mkuki Books.